-Many people don’t realise that their car has a ‘hidden’ filter for the cabin air, only really noticing that something isn’t right when there’s a nasty smell in the cabin, or feeling that their a/c isn’t working that efficiently.
+Many people don’t realize that their car has a ‘hidden’ filter for the cabin air.
+They only really notice that something isn’t right when there’s a nasty smell in the cabin or feeling that their a/c isn’t working that efficiently.

-The cabin air filter (also called ‘pollen filter’) is usually located somewhere in the car (quite often behind the glovebox), and it’s a pretty simple affair, although some manufacturers are trying to turn it in to something more complex.
+The cabin air filter (also called ‘pollen filter’) is usually located somewhere in the car (quite often behind the glovebox.)
+It’s a pretty simple affair, although some manufacturers are trying to turn it into something more complex.

 When & How to Replace a Cabin Air Filter?

 Most auto manufacturers recommend replacing the cabin air filter at least every twelve months or 12,000 miles.
 But in my experience, if you’re doing some serious mileage, or driving in extreme weather conditions, you’re better off reducing that to around 6 months.
-And to be honest, you’re paying around ten to fifteen bucks for a filter, it’s not going to break the bank.
+You’re paying around ten to fifteen bucks for a filter.
+It’s not going to break the bank.

-As to how you replace them, many manufacturers change the location … it could be under the hood on one car, behind the glovebox in another.
-It’s worth looking in to though – an average price to replace the cabin air filter through a dealer is around $75, and it takes less than fifteen minutes.
+As to how you replace them, many manufacturers change the location.
+It could be under the hood on one car, behind the glovebox in another.
+It’s worth looking into, though.
+The average price to replace the cabin air filter through a dealer is around $75, and it takes less than fifteen minutes.

 You generally don’t need any specialist tools, just a little know-how, and that’s easily found online.

 In a typical car, you need to just lower the glovebox – usually ‘popping’ the sides of the ‘box at its full travel, allowing it to drop right down, out of the way of the cabin filter housing.
 Open up the filter housing and remove the filter.